crisbee/IntroToDataPowerOnDockerLab/README.md

 # Push your Dockerfile to your Git repository
 You created a new asset - the Dockerfile - that you want to keep in Git for all the reasons we keep things in Git.
 Use the below sequence of commands to add that Dockerfile to your repo.
-This is just like when we added the config files to git.
+This is just like when you added the config files to git.

 ````console
 cd ~/secondDP/IntroToDataPowerOnDockerLab/mydp/